Walk Around The Historic Rocks

 When the building of Darlinghurst Gaol was began by convicts between 1822 and 1824, the location was a long way out of Sydney town, at a detention camp called Woolloomooloo Stockade.

-The convicts who quarried and cut the stone, were housed in the old gaol in Lower George street.
-After convicts had cut their quota, they were could be assigned to a settler as a ticket-of-leave man.
+The convicts who quarried and cut the stone were housed in the old gaol in Lower George street.
+After convicts had cut their quota, they could be assigned to a settler as a ticket-of-leave man.

 "One cold day in June, 1841, a gang